beego/beego-doc/docs/en-US/developing/web/xsrf/README.md

 [XSRF(Cross-site request forgery)](http://en.wikipedia.org/wiki/Cross-site_request_forgery), is a common security problem in web applications.
 The previous link also describes in detail how XSRF attacks are implemented.

 A common approach to preventing XSRF today is to record an unpredictable cookie for each user and then require that all submitted requests (POST/PUT/DELETE) must have this cookie data.
-If this data does not match , then the request may be forged.
+If this data does not match, then the request may be forged.

 Beego has a built-in XSRF prevention mechanism.
 To use this mechanism, you need to add the `enablexsrf` setting to the application configuration file: